4/20 Vision: Weed Magic and Social Justice

 The Hazy History

-The entire Cannabis plant was even associated with goddesses like Magu, Kali, Bast, and Aphrodite for its healing and practical properties.
+The entire Cannabis plant was associated with goddesses like Magu, Kali, Bast, and Aphrodite for its healing and practical properties.
 Most offerings to these goddesses were in the form of incense, or worshippers would drink a sort of Weed-tea to achieve an elevated spiritual state.
-In Germanic societies, harvesting hemp was part of a fertility festival to honor Freya.
+In Germanic societies, harvesting hemp was part of a fertility festival to honor the goddess Freya.

-And then came the colonizers.
+And then came the capitalists.

 The Buzz Kill